Kickflip89/Convolution-Music-AI/README.md

 # Convolution-Music-AI
-Using Convolutional Neural Network to Generate Mysic:
+Using Convolutional Neural Network to Generate Music:

 Generated music samples are in the Music folder.